 229. Types of Tapah

-Krishna says, "The worship of the Devas, twice-born (first physical birth and later spiritual awakening), gurus, and wise; purity, uprightness, celibacy, and non-violence are considered tapah of body (17.14).
+Krishna says, “The worship of the Devas, twice-born (first physical birth and later spiritual awakening), gurus, and wise; purity, uprightness, celibacy, and non-violence are considered tapah of body (17.14).
 Meditative communion with self, and uttering words that cause no agitation, that are truthful, pleasant, and beneficial are declared as tapah of speech (17.15).
-The serenity of mind, kindliness, silence, self-control, and purity of character are declared as tapah of mind" (17.16).
-These verses elevate our general understanding of tapah in that they can be performed at the level of body, at the level of words we speak and at the level of our thoughts.
+The serenity of mind, kindliness, silence, self-control, and purity of character are declared as tapah of mind” (17.16).
+These verses elevate our general understanding of tapah in that they can be performed at the level of the body, at the level of the words we speak and at the level of our thoughts.

 Comments